WilliamWu88/pipez_ENGG1805/README.md

 # Sample Usage of pipez system
-1.Create a simple block
+1. Create a simple block

 SimpleBlock sb = new SimpleBlock();

-2.Adding data to the block
+2. Adding data to the block

 Method1: add() with field name and value
 The first argument is the field name, and the second the field value.
 Each field is added separately in this case and the field name is explicitly stated.
 If the field name already exists, its value will be overwritten.